-Turns out that coffee is just as bad as alcohol for our skin.
 Caffeine dehydrates us, making our livers work over time and causing a build up of toxins.
-With coffee being a diuretic, we lose hydration and dehyrated skin (as we know) means inflamation and loss of collagen (premature aging.)
+With coffee being a diuretic we lose hydration, and dehyrated skin (as we know) means inflamation and loss of collagen (premature aging.)

 Basically it’s a nightmare for skin and even more so for acne prone skin.
 I’m not saying ‘stop drinking coffee’ but definitely make sure you’re flushing your body out/detoxing with water.